 The main villain of Snakehead, meanwhile, is killed by having every bone in his body smashed to bits by the vibrations of a bomb going off underwater as he's riding a jetski.
 The result is described as still looking like a human for roughly half a second before collapsing into an unrecognizable heap of skin and gore.

 The first chapter for the next book, Crocodile Tears, is now on the site.
 In that alone, a devastating nuclear disaster is set off.
 We hear what happens to those in the room the first explosion is triggered.
 Graphically.
 The first chapter.

-Need we mention the Big Bad of Scorpia Rising melting in a pile of salt?
+The Big Bad of Scorpia Rising melts in a pile of salt.

 The fight scenes in Animorphs are quite graphic.
 Ripping out throats, hacking off limbs, stabbing, shooting, maiming, disemboweling - you name it, someone's done it.

 The Beach Dogs by Andy Jennings is full of these.
 And cute little doggies as well!
 The ones that stand out are the litter of puppies and their mother who are burned to death and the dog who gets trappy inside a deep freezer and slowly succumbs to the cold.
 As well as this, there are various shootings, one dog getting hit by a car (complete with descriptions later in the book of the body in various stats of decay), and a puppy who dies of asthma.